A better life for those with autism.

 That’s what drives us.

-IMPACT Autism™ seeks to do something bold and remarkable: Change the world for people living with autism.
-How?
-Through solutions that help overcome the educational, health and social challenges for adults with autism.
+By funding solutions that help overcome the educational, health and social challenges for adults with autism.
 Our driving vision of the future is to help build communities where every adult with autism can be an enriched, engaged, healthy and productive citizen in a safe vibrant environment.

 “The potential of individuals with autism to become employed and engaged adults is limited more by the failure of systems charged with supporting them than by the challenges associated with having autism.”